mgdotdev/libRL/manuscript/paper.md

 [@Green:2019-1; @Green:2019-2; @Green:2019-3], the RAM development community has
 been bereft of the tools necessary to determine the parameters desired by the new RAM performance hierarchy.
-Elucidating the new parameters of interest, such as the effective bandwidth, require non-trivial derivations and calculations that many labs in the RAM community are simply not prepared to handle, at least not at the scale necessary for thorough characterization.
+Elucidating the new parameters of interest, such as the effective bandwidth, requires non-trivial derivations and calculations that many labs in the RAM community are simply not prepared to handle, at least not at the scale necessary for thorough characterization.

 In order to best mitigate these difficulties, presented herein is a Python library for reflection loss characterization, designed for open use by the RAM development community.
-The libRL library contains functions and procedures which take permittivity and permeability data derived from experimentation and calculates the various sets of parameters desired for the full characterization of radar-absorbing materials.
+The libRL library contains functions and procedures which take permittivity and permeability data derived from experimentation, and calculates the various sets of parameters desired for the full characterization of radar-absorbing materials.
 Such calculations include the standard reflection loss over frequency·thickness grid space, the full list of characterization values defined in